Conversations in Sicily

 Conversazione in Sicilia ([koɱversatˈtsjoːne in siˈtʃiːlja]) is a novel by the Italian author Elio Vittorini.
 It originally appeared in serial form in the literary magazine Letteratura in 1938–1939, and was first published in book form under the title Nome e Lagrime in 1941.
 The story concerns Silvestro Ferrauto and his return to Sicily after a long absence.
 Major themes of the work are detachment, poverty, exploitation and marital fidelity and respect.

 Conversazione in Sicilia literally translates to English as Conversation in Sicily; English translations have appeared under that title and a variety of other titles, including In Sicily and Conversations in Sicily.
 The first US edition contains a foreword by Ernest Hemingway, reprinted in several later editions.

 Plot summary

-Silvestro Ferrauto is a Sicilian working as a typesetter in Milan, who beset by strange feelings of hopelessness, decides to visit Sicily after receiving a letter from his father which reveals that the father has abandoned Ferrauto's mother.
-Ferrauto has not visited Sicily since leaving at the age of 15 and ends up on the train to Sicily apparently without conscious thought.
-Ferrauto then has various conversations with a number of Sicilians on the way to, and in, Sicily.
-His return to Sicily and his new understanding of his mother from an adult point of view seems to calm his hopelessness.
-In a drunken state he seems to have a conversation with his dead brother, or at the age, he was when he was alive.
-The novel closes with his father sobbing in the kitchen whilst the mother scrubs his feet.
+Silvestro Ferrauto, a Sicilian typesetter living in Milan, is overcome by inexplicable feelings of despair.
+Prompted by a letter revealing his father's abandonment of his mother, Ferrauto decides impulsively to return to Sicily, a place he left at the age of 15.
+His journey unfolds almost without conscious choice, leading him into conversations with various Sicilians along the way.
+Through these encounters and his reunion with his homeland, Ferrauto gains a new perspective on his mother, finding solace from his despair.
+In a moment of intoxication, he appears to converse with his deceased brother or a vision of him at the age he was in life.
+The novel concludes with a poignant scene where Ferrauto's father weeps in the kitchen, while his mother tenderly tends to him by washing his feet.